 Spurred into creative epiphany, Harrison rallied himself around the notion of a rock concert, igniting a spectacle that prioritized camaraderie and courage over ego.
 John Lennon was set to appear, only to bow out at the eleventh hour.
 Paul McCartney was invited, but declined, owing to the involvement of Allen Klein.
 Undeterred, Harrison tipped his hat at his bandmates with renditions of “While My Guitar Gently Weeps” and “Something,” before inviting Ringo Starr to run through a turbo-charged rendition of “It Don’t Come Easy.”
 Badfinger joined Harrison on added guitars, and in doing so, translated “My Sweet Lord” from feisty ballad to a stage highlight.
 Elsewhere, the set boasted “Get Back” keyboardist Billy Preston, who, like Beatles associates Eric Clapton and Klaus Voorman, threw himself into the work with gusto.
 Best of all, the concert boasted a five-song set from Bob Dylan, and Shankar opened the show with a suite of sitar instrumentals, before bowing down to the more commercial artists who followed him.

 Let It Be producer Phil Spector, who later described the event as “magical,” captured the two nights, and the resulting triple album –credited to “George Harrison & Friends”– came to serve as the basis for future acts of rock philanthropy.
 McCartney, who appeared at both Live Aid and Live 8, saluted his former bandmate in a 1985 interview.
 Then there was The Concert for New York City, a rock effort meant to support the city in the wake of the 9/11 attack.
 In the wake of Harrison’s death, Clapton served as curator for another spectacle, The Concert for George.
-And as if recognizing the work their fathers showcased, Dhani Harrison and Anoushka Shankar are set to commemorate the event with a concert of their own later this year in India –although, at this writing, pandemic conditions may affect the event.

 However triumphant the original event, it wasn’t handled perfectly, and much of the money destined for Bangladesh was siphoned from the starving children it was intended for.
 Songwriters Bob Geldof and Midge Ure found themselves in a similar position when the fruits of their efforts ended up in the wrong hands.
 Yet they were valiant efforts and offered more tangible results than Lennon’s Bed-In.
 For Harrison, who attacked the taxmen on the seismic Revolver album, the concert was about something bigger still.
 “The money we raised was secondary,” the guitarist revealed in 1992.
 “What we did was show that musicians and people are more humane than politicians.”